SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 2. DO NOT USE THE FASTEST TIME IN THE FIRST MONTH YOU ENABLED THE "Research Every Technology" EDICT.
 IT IS VERY LIKELY TO CAUSE A CRASH !

 Recent Update:
-(1.15 ver. --> 1.16 ver.)
+(1.16 ver. --> 1.17 ver.)
-1. Add Titan;
+1. Add Towers of Heaven( produce influence );
-2. Add Titan Laser and Tachyon Prism(Insanely fast iridescent Tachyon Lance deals less damage per hit);
-3. Add Hyperdimensional Shield, Hyperdimensional Energy Core and Hyperdimensional Jump Drive.
+2. Solve the compatiability problem of new weapons.

 Contents: